WesJD/AnvilGUI/README.md

 ##Compilation

 We use Maven to handle our dependencies: `mvn clean install`.
 Do note that you will need the four spigot jars in use in this repo to be installed on your local repository.
+To make this easier, you can use [this shell script](https://gist.github.com/WesJD/39b8f0c88f74bc952e27a737d3a67234).

 ##License